DevScholar/rust-for-js-devs/src/language/variables.md

 println!("{}", x); // 6
 ```

-C# also supports shadowing, e.g. locals can shadow fields and type members can
+JavaScript also supports shadowing, e.g. locals can shadow fields and type members can
 shadow members from the base type.
 In Rust, the above example demonstrates
 that shadowing also allows to change the type of a variable without changing
 the name, which is useful if one wants to transform the data into different